 Canine car seats have anchoring systems that work with dog seat-belts to secure them to the seat of the car.
 They also feature a more complex restraint system than the booster seat for keeping your dog secured inside the seat.

 By definition and design, a dog car seat is a safer option than pet carriers or booster seats, but as you will see later in this article, they still leave much to be desired.

 A dog car seat is identical to a child car seat in its intended purpose.
 Independent research and testing, however, have clearly shown that the outcome of their use with dogs is much less than favorable, and not what a pet owner would've expected.

 This poses a question: why is there such a big difference in the failure and success rate of a child car seat versus dog car seat?

 Cars and seats (child safety seats) are both designed for human use.
 They fit the human anatomy, support a person's natural posture, and restraints effectively limit movement.
 Many years of research and studying have gone into designing these seats to fit a person and perfect how much protection they provide during a car crash.

-When it comes to dogs, though, no car seat on the market perfectly fits the canine anatomy, supports the natural canine posture, or restrains movement enough to provide safety.
+When it comes to dogs, though, no car seat or car barrier for dogs on the market perfectly fits the canine anatomy, supports the natural canine posture, or restrains movement enough to provide safety.
 Every dog car seat available on the market today have been designed based on human child car safety seat, which has nothing to do with an animal like a dog.

 What Makes a “Safe” Dog Car Seat?